sip-li/docker-kazoo/README.md

 ## Build Environment
-The build environment has been split off from this repo and now lives @ https://github.com/sip-li/kazoo-builder.
+The build environment has been split off from this repo and now lives @ https://github.com/telephoneorg/kazoo-builder.
 See the README.md file there for more details on the build environment.

-The following variables are standard in most of our dockerfiles to reduce duplication and make scripts reusable among different projects:
+The following variables are standard in most of our Dockerfiles to reduce duplication and make scripts reusable among different projects:
 * `APP`: kazoo
 * `USER`: kazoo
 * `HOME` /opt/kazoo